Khoo Jeffrey and others v Life Bible-Presbyterian Church and others: Background

 In 2008, as a result of a dispute between Life Bible-Presbyterian Church and Far Eastern Bible College ("FEBC") over the doctrine of verbal plenary preservation ("VPP"), the church sued the college directors, including the church's founding pastor Timothy Tow, over allegedly “deviant Bible teachings” in an attempt to force FEBC to leave the Gilstead Road premises (the “Premises”).

 The Church's suit, Suit No 648 of 2008, was filed on 15 September 2008 in the High Court.
 After the Attorney-General, in responding to FEBC's application which was objected to by the Church, had given his consent on 8 October 2008 to certain FEBC directors to institute a suit in the High Court for a declaration that the registered proprietors of the Premises hold the properties on a charitable purpose trust for the benefit and use of a Bible College administered by the directors of FEBC, the FEBC directors filed in January 2009 Originating Summons 6 of 2009 which was converted into a writ action in Suit 278 of 2009.
 The two actions (Suit 648 of 2008 and Suit 278 of 2009) were consolidated in March 2009 with the Church named as the plaintiffs and the FEBC directors as the defendants in Life Bible-Presbyterian Church v Khoo Eng Teck Jeffrey and others and another suit [2010] SGHC 187 ("Life Bible-Presbyterian Church v FEBC").

 The Church (as plaintiffs) prevailed in Life Bible-Presbyterian Church v FEBC heard in the High Court.
 However, the FEBC directors (as appellants) won the appeal in FEBC v Life Bible-Presbyterian Church heard in the Court of Appeal.

 High Court decision

-The High Court found for the Church and held that it was entitled to the reliefs claimed, which include an injunction to restrain the Defendants from remaining on or continuing in occupation of the Premises and to vacate and deliver up vacant possession of those parts of the Premises occupied, and to an account of the money held in the accounts of the College as of the date of its registration as a charity under the Charities Act.
+The High Court, which disagreed with the College’s submission that the Church had not obtained the Attorney-General’s consent before commencing its suit and therefore the suit had to fail in limine, agreed with the Church that no such consent was required as its pleaded case was founded in the law of trespass in that the Church was attempting to exercise its proprietary right to evict persons the Church alleged to be trespassers from the Premises; this was unlike the College which contended that it was trying to enforce a charitable trust and therefore would require the Attorney-General’s consent (which was duly obtained), as the existence of such a trust in the College’s favour grants it the right to occupy the Premises.
+Consequently, without the Church’s case ruled by the High Court as failing, it found that the Church was entitled to the reliefs claimed.